Without energy, we would not survive as a society. However, without smart energy, we will not survive the coming decades and centuries.

 A valuable feature of an IoT smart building solution is that you can maintain control through a dashboard, which provides an at-a-glance look at the enterprise.
 Facility managers can see what’s happening with any structure at any time.
 They can even compare current data and historical data to get a better picture of long-term performance.
 Data can show not only today’s energy consumption but also a cost breakdown and even savings realized over a period of time.
 This can provide analytical information to help monitor peak usage and predict periods of high demand.

-An easy-to-use and understand IoT dashboard is what turns all of these smart building solutions from unmanageable technology into tangible results.
+An easy-to-use and understandable IoT dashboard is what turns all of these smart building solutions from unmanageable technology into tangible results.

 What’s Next with Buildings and Smart Energy?